codenvy/docs/src/main/_docs/user-guide/user-permissions.md

 | stack                      |
 | recipe                     |

-The optional `instance` parameter is the ID of a specific instance of the chosen domain will return the set of permissions for the user on that specific domain instance.
+`instance` parameter corresponds to the ID of the resource you want to get the applied permissions.

 ## List Permissions for All Users

-List the permissions for all users on a specific domain instance.
+List the permissions which are applied to a specific user (you must have sufficient permissions to allow you to see this information):
 GET /permissions/{domain}/all : [{host}/swagger/#!/permissions/getUsersPermissions]()

 Applicable `domain` values are the following: